KhaledKhm/KhaledKhm/README.md

 <p align='center'>
 </p>

 <div size='20px'> Hi!
 My name is Khaled, you can just call me Khm.
-Thank You for taking the time to view my GitHub Profile :smile:
+Thank you for taking the time to view my GitHub Profile :smile:
 </div>